AdobeDocs/deliverability-learn.en/help/additional-resources/authentication.md

 ## DKIM {#dkim}

-DKIM (DomainKeys Identified Mail) authentication is a successor to SPF and uses public-key cryptography that allows the receiving email server to verify that a message was in fact sent by the person or entity it claims it was sent by, and whether or not the message content was altered in between the time it was originally sent (and DKIM "signed") and the time it was received.
+DKIM (DomainKeys Identified Mail) authentication is a successor to SPF.
+It uses public-key cryptography that allows the receiving email server to verify that a message was in fact sent by the person or entity it claims it was sent by, and whether the message content was altered in between the time it was originally sent (and DKIM "signed") and the time it was received.
 This standard typically uses the domain in the "From" or "Sender" header.

 DKIM comes from a combination of the DomainKeys, Yahoo! and Cisco Identified Internet Mail authentication principles and is used to check the authenticity of the sender domain and guarantee the integrity of the message.